trustedsearch/trustedsearch.github.io/_posts/2024-12-18-general-white-label-email.md

 # White Labeling Email.

-There are 3 methods you can choose to setup email.
+There are currently 2 methods you can choose to setup email.

 ### Not Fully White Labeled